PLhery/node-twitter-api-v2/README.md

 Strongly typed, full-featured, right protected, versatile yet powerful Twitter API v1.1 and v2 client for Node.js.

+## Why?

+- The main libraries (twit/twitter) were not updated in a while
+- I don't think a Twitter library need many dependencies

+They caused me some frustration:
+- They don't support video upload in a simple way
+- They don't explain well the "link" auth process
+- They don't support yet Twitter API V2
+- They could have more helpers (for pagination, rate limit, ...)
+- Typings could make the difference between read/write app

 ## Goals

 Here's the feature highlights of `twitter-api-v2`: